 Once the CRD investigates your complaint, you may have the option to file a lawsuit against your employer.

-However, if your attorney obtains a right-to-sue notice, you can skip the CRD investigation and directly file a suit with the Superior Court in certain circumstances [4].
+If your attorney gets a right-to-sue notice, you can skip the CRD investigation.
+In some cases, you can file a suit directly with the Superior Court [4].

 FAQs